merklefruit/Stock-Price-prediction-with-RNN/README.md

 * When the prediction has been completed, you'll see a graph of the ACTUAL vs PREDICTED stock price.

-## Disclaimer:
+### Disclaimer:

-This project was made in 1 day and it was meant to learn about RNNs and web development.

-This is not meant to be an investment guide.
+_This is not meant to be an investment guide.
+Take this material as useful for learning about neural networks and stock price prediction._